delivervaluedaily/manifesto/README.md

 Do not set out to complete features as envisaged each day - this is impossible.
 Instead, set out to complete thin slices of them, and don't be afraid of shrinking things even further as each day progresses.

+This is effectively the opposite of Scrum's committment to achieving fixed sprint goals.

 ## But... we work in sprints and I can't change that?

 - <span class="li-emoji">🫵🏻</span> <span class="li-content">Do what you can to get close to value</span>